-Notepad is a very common app for smartphones, and it may already be pre-installed with your Android and iOS device.
+Notepad is a very common app for smartphones, and it may already be pre-installed on your Android and iOS devices.
 If you do not like the default Notepad app or if you want more note-taking features, then you have very good options that I have listed below.

 According to me, the Notepad app should have these three features: Make a note (also with handwriting), make to-do lists, and sync to the cloud.
 These are enough to take notes, but below I’ve listed apps that have more features to your needs.
 According to my tests, ads will not appear in the applications listed below.